denerslemos/JetSmallSystems/HiForest/README.md

 # Once tests are done, go to:
 cd $CMSSW_BASE/src/HeavyIonsAnalysis/HeavyIonsAnalysis/JetAnalysis/test/workstation
 ```
-Each folder inside of ```workstation``` contain the crab files to submit for different datasets.
+Each folder inside of ```workstation``` contain the crab configuration files to submit for different datasets.
+You do not need to change anything.
 Do not run for MC yet (will be updated soon).
-To submit crab jobs you just need to use the following command:
+To submit crab jobs you just need to use the following command (after the VOMS command):
 ```
 python crab_file.py
 ```